JAAN555/gpu-coloc-workflow-portable/README.md

 - eQTL parquet preparation
 - Large-scale colocalisation analysis

-The framework also includes supporting software configuration and is intended for execution in a SLURM-managed HPC environment, such as such as the University of Tartu HPC Rocket cluster).
+The framework also includes supporting software configuration and is intended for execution in a SLURM-managed HPC environment, such as such as the University of Tartu HPC Rocket cluster.

 ---